side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 - Invega is just way more expensive than Risperdal.
 As many doctors are subject to “if a drug is new it must be better” syndrome, you may be better off with Risperdal, or even a dirt-cheap standard antipsychotic than Invega.

-Invega’s Side Effects
+Invega’s Side Effects (Adverse Reactions)

 Typical Side Effects